The Two Sides of a Life

 By: Laura E

 When I first entered this life, I was 9 years old.
 When I entered the family gang, I was 3rd generation.
 My initiation was one I will never forget.
 They beat you to make you strong, to make you fight, to make you hate.
 My neighborhood isn’t as bad as it used to be, but that’s because of my family, the pigs (police), and the drug addicts that run out of room and left to make more stash somewhere else.
-Sometimes, I have to admit, it’s scary to walk out that door, you can get jumped at any moment.
-You have to keep you eyes open, and when you’re seen, run (if unarmed.)
+Sometimes, I have to admit, it’s scary to walk out that door, you have to keep you eyes open, and when you’re seen, run (if unarmed.)
 This is our chain of survival.
-“Away of life” as my brother calls it, something we can never change but accept, or else you’re just another dead body on the street.
+“Away of life” as my brother calls it, something we can never change but accept, or else you’re dead

 I love my family but I hate to fight and be in this undeclared war.
 I’ve lost too many friends and family in this undeclared war.
 But the worst part is that it will never stop.
 There will always be this anger in us that will just keep getting bigger.
 You cant run from it, I’ve tried but all it does is get you into more trouble.
-For me, and other Teens in my position, you can’t choose which life you want.
+You can’t choose which life you want.
 For me, it was already decided, once I became of the right age.
 To my family, you cant be Mexican if you don’t represent your name, family, or color.
-The typical stereotype Americans (many whites) give us and the sad thing is that we follow it.
+The typical stereotype Americans give us and the sad thing is that we follow it.
 We get angry and full of rage if someone calls us spics, wetbacks, beaners, or trash, but why should we if we live up to that name?

 If you enjoyed this essay, please consider making a tax-deductible contribution to This I Believe, Inc.